itzKrixhhh05/Statistical-Calculator/README.md

 2. Create a new branch
 3. Make your changes
 4. Commit your changes
+5. Push your branch
-5. Submit a Pull Request
+6. Submit a Pull Request

 Every contribution helps improve the project and is greatly appreciated.

+---

+## 👨‍💻 Author

+**Krish Bansal**

+Computer Science Engineering Student

+Panipat Institute of Engineering & Technology (PIET)

+Interested in Statistics, Python, Data Analysis, Software Development, and Problem Solving.

+---

+## ⭐ Support

+If you found this project useful, consider giving it a star on GitHub.

-Thank you for taking the time to review, test, and contribute to this project. 🚀
+Thank you for visiting the repository and supporting the project! 🚀